ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 The sample queue manager uses an ephemeral (temporary) volume, it will be deleted upon removal of the queue manager custom resource.
 Do not use this sample as a template for a production deployment its intended use is for demonstration purposes only.

 > [!WARNING]
-> The sample sets a password in the queue manager YAML file, this should not be used as-is and you should not store passwords in repositories in the clear, especially in public Git repositories, the passwords used in this repository are there solely to show the format of the YAML files.
+> The sample has a password in the queue manager YAML file, this should not be used as-is and you should not store passwords in repositories in the clear, especially in public Git repositories, the passwords used in this repository are there solely to show the format of the YAML files.
 The samples use 'newpassword' for the 'admin' user in the MQ Console and for the 'app' user in the Java samples.
 Change the password when you add the queue manager YAML to your OpenShift cluster.

 > [!IMPORTANT]
 > ## Dependencies